8 reasons to consider law school abroad

 On the other hand, American students wishing to return to the U.S. and practice as lawyers can do so pretty easily, depending on the state in which they wish to practice.

-New York and California are two of the most friendly states toward foreign-trained lawyers, as law graduates can sometimes sit the bar straight away (if not, completing an LLM would do the trick, still saving time and money).
+New York and California are two of the most friendly states toward foreign-trained lawyers.

-But in the end, if you decide that practicing law is not what you want to do after you complete the degree, that's totally fine; you've still managed to save yourself many years of studies--and having that law degree will still make you highly employable in other industries.
+In the end, if you decide that practicing law is not what you want to do after you complete the degree, that's totally fine; you've still managed to save yourself many years of studies - and having that law degree will still make you highly employable in other industries.